TheThing/jso/README.md

 # JSO - a Javascript OAuth Library

-**It's a fork of JSO 1.0 with various fixes and enhancements published to npm for our own convinience, and we're probably not going to support it much.
-But feel free to use though.**
+**This is a fork of JSO 1.0 with various fixes and enhancements published to npm for our own convinience.
+Feel free to use though we probably aren't going to support it much.**
 **See original [JSO 1.0](https://github.com/andreassolberg/jso/) and [JSO 2.0 beta](https://github.com/andreassolberg/jso/tree/version2).**

 ## Fork's features
 * `optionalScopes` param in config to denote scope that shouldn't be ensured.
-* Extra query parameters in authorization request via `extraQueryParameters` param in `authRequest` method.
+* Ability to add extra query parameters in authorization request via `extraQueryParameters` param in `authRequest` method.
-* Exposes as CommonJS module if available otherwise methods are kept inside global object `jso`.
+* Exposes as CommonJS module when possible; otherwise, methods will be kept inside the global object `jso`.
-* Reduced amount of methods that are need to be implemented in custom storage.
-Required method are `saveState`, `cleanStates`, `getState`, `saveTokens`, `getTokens`, `wipeTokens`.
+* Reduced amount of methods that need to be implemented in custom storage.
+Required methods are `saveState`, `cleanStates`, `getState`, `saveTokens`, `getTokens`, `wipeTokens`.
-* States are cleaned up on storage fail.
+* States are cleaned up on storage failure.
-* `configure` method has callback returning error (including errors from server) or location to restore.
+* `configure` method has a callback returning error (including errors from server) or location to restore.
 * `getToken` returns token with metadata.
-* `getToken` returns last appropriate token instead of first.
+* `getToken` returns the last received appropriate token instead of the first one.
-* Worked around Firefox location.hash bug.
+* Workaround for the Firefox `location.hash` bug.

 ## Original JSO